 A Riding Establishment is defined as a business which hires out horses for riding or for riding lessons.
 This includes riding schools and those that hire out horses, trekking, loan horses, pony parties (where the ponies are ridden), hunter hirelings, polo/polocrosse instruction, pony hire and donkey rides.

-The Business and Planning Act 2020 has been enacted by the Government in an attempt to restart the British economy due to the Coronavirus pandemic.
-The Act has introduced a range of new measures to help businesses to quickly adjust and adapt to the 'new normal'.
-The Act has introduced a new Pavement Cafe Licensing regime.
+The Business and Planning Act 2020 was enacted by the Government in an attempt to restart the British economy due to the Coronavirus pandemic.
+The Act introduced a range of new measures to help businesses to quickly adjust and adapt to the 'new normal'.
+The Act introduced a new Pavement Cafe Licensing regime.

 A number of streets and roads in the East Lindsey District are designated as prohibited streets for the purpose of street trading.
 Street trading, within a prohibited street, is not allowed under any circumstances.